The Mary C Doxsee Historic Clothing and Textile Collection

 - We are currently working to modernize the collection for use by Ohio University students, faculty as well as the global online community - check back soon for links and updates!

 Mary C. Doxsee Historic Clothing and Textile Collection began as a passion for Ms. Doxsee, who was a professor in the Home Economics department here at Ohio University.
-Her interest in clothing and textiles was well-known and faculty, students and community members from around the area would offer her items to use as teaching tools in her class or just to keep to show students.
+Her interest in clothing and textiles was well-known and faculty, students, and community members from around the area would offer her items to use as teaching tools in her class or just to keep to show students.
 Her husband, Gifford Doxsee, was a professor of Middle Eastern/North African studies and when he traveled to that area of the world he also brought back textiles and clothing for her to add to the growing collection.
 Eventually, when Mary retired in the early 1980s the collection was named in her honor and is still used as a teaching tool at Ohio University for present and future generations of students.

-The mission of the Mary C. Doxsee Collection is to educate students and interested public about dress and textiles of historical significance.
+The mission of the Mary C. Doxsee Collection is to educate students and the interested public about dress and textiles of historical significance.
 The Doxsee Collection is a repository for examples of historical dress and textiles.
-The mission includes a focus on the education and conservation, preservation and restoration of dress and textiles through consultation and direct
+The mission includes a focus on the education and conservation, preservation, and restoration of dress and textiles through consultation and direct

 Trina Gannon Blair